U.S. flag

 How we will calculate the replacement services award in claims where the victim took care of a household member with special needs:

-We will review the documents you submit and the information we get from the SSA and decide whether there is enough evidence that the victim took care of a household member with special needs, warranting an award higher than what is contemplated by the values listed in Tables B and C above.
+We will review the documents you submit and the information we get from the SSA and decide whether there is enough evidence that the victim took care of a household member with special needs, warranting an award higher than what is contemplated by the values listed in Tables 8 and 9 above.

 If there is, we will calculate the award using two steps:

-1. First, we will determine the base award amount, using Table A above.
+1. First, we will determine the base award amount, using Table 7 above.

 2. Next, we will award an additional $150,000 for care of each special needs child or adult.